-The Chemical & Consumer Goods Company has headquarters in western Europe and offices spread all around the world.
+The Chemical & Consumer is a global company that operates worldwide with its headquarters based in Western Europe.
 Positioned in a number of markets in the world, ranging from beauty care to laundry and home care, the company has been around for over 100 years.

 Ready to digitally transform their business and automate their everyday internal company tasks, the client needed a safe web and cloud platform for data to easily be stored and exchanged within the company.